jming422/ydnc-time/README.md

 ![screenshot](https://raw.githubusercontent.com/jming422/ydnc-time/main/screenshots/screenshot1.png)

+## Main Features

+- Cross-platform
+- Works well even with very low terminal resolution
+- Autosaves time log to a plain-text format ([RON](https://github.com/ron-rs/ron) to be specific)
+  - Saves to a directory in your `$XDG_CONFIG_HOME` (if applicable) or else in `$HOME/.ydnc/time`
+- Controllable using the keyboard or using a [Timeular Tracker](https://timeular.com/tracker/)

 ## But why though

 Because I have found it's really helpful for me to know the percentage of my time I spend on one type of work over another throughout my day and my most recent week.
 It's especially useful when I find I'm not doing the type of work I want to be doing at work, because then I can identify the activities that are distracting me and make concrete changes to spend less time on them.